computers-are-good/energyMultiverse/story.md

 As with all affairs human, the initial warning signs fell onto deaf ears and apatheic minds.
 It started when the Sun over Britain started dimming, its hunger consuming the world.
 We ignored it; we thought we could reach out to the Moon again, to seek its resources.

 In theory it should be like any other lunar expedition, but our spaceship never made it.
 The Maiden of Deception an elusive white orb mocking our futile attempts, perpetually out of reach.
 The more we travelled, the further she became.
 We never closed the gap.
-Our ship came back, its hydrogen fuel cells empty as a void.
+Our ship came back, its fuel cells empty as a void.

 We soon realised we were on our own.
-All we had was all we had left; there was no getting more.
-We started dimming the suns to save hydrogen, but that was only a temporary solution.
-The world slowly dimmed, the previously bright skies the colours of dusk.
+All we had was truly all we had; we can't get more.
+We started dimming the suns, but that was only a temporary solution.
+Time passes, the previously bright skies now the colours of dusk.
 Soon, it will be an echo of midnight.
+In time, the uncalling of nothingness.

 And, in the last dying moments of dusk, is where you come in.

 ## story7

 You awake from the daydreams of the past to stare at the void of the present.
 There is naught but an empty sky.
 Refractions of starlight on the planet's atmosphere adds a glimmer to your world, but the world is at peace.
-It is truly you and that vast nothingness.
+It is truly you and that vast nihility.

 Scientists ran the numbers.
 Everyone knows energy conservation: you cannot create energy from nothing.
 But that rule only applies within the borders of our universe.
 What about outside the universe?

+Is it possible for us to, in theory at least, build a out a new life for us?
+A world next to our own, running side by side.
+One which mirrors our laws of physics, but with a fresh start?
+It may violate our laws of physics, but the new world does not care for our laws; it cares for its own laws.

+And, with that, humanity's hope was again rekindled.

+## story8

+On the border of lumen, in a world where darkness has no partner, the greatest minds gather.
+The breakthrough was not unexpected; months of buildup lead to this moment, but they finally confirmed a way through the dark.
+News was dramatised and obfuscated by corporations as usual, but behind those lies, was the truth in hope.

+The companies called it a computer hypervised simulation system.
+The idea in theory was simple: use our computing power to build a new universe, and harvest energy from that new universe.
+Send it back to us.
+No fundamental law of nature was being violated, for we are connecting different worlds.
+We still respected their rules.
+We will be welcome guests.

+A new plan for our surival was established.

+But, even with that, we still need a brave soul to venture through.